/////////////////////////////////////////////end nav//////////////////////////////////////////////////////////////>

 Fashion's dirtiest and most environmentally-destructive trio.

-conventional cotton
+conventional leather

-The leather tanning industry is flooding our global ecosystem with heavy metal industrial runoff.
 The NIH considers chromium-6 (the hazardous chemical used to tan leather) to be both cytotoxic (toxic to living cells) and genotoxic (damaging to DNA).
-Chromium-6 is a ubiquitous global marine pollutant, cytotoxic and genotoxic to marine life including hawksbill sea turtles.3 Every day, almost 200 tanneries near Dhaka, Bangladesh release over 7 million liters of chromium-6 wastewater into the Indian Ocean, via the Buriganga River.4 Avoid chemically-tanned leather.
-Look for naturally-tanned leather (or leather-free) clothing & accessories.
+Chromium-6 is a ubiquitous global marine pollutant, cytotoxic and genotoxic to marine life including hawksbill sea turtles.3 Every day, almost 200 tanneries near Dhaka, Bangladesh release over 7 million liters of chromium-6 wastewater into the Indian Ocean, via the Buriganga River.4

 Most of the hazardous chemical used in dry cleaning ends up in our ecosystem and in fibers of the clothes we bring home.5